Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application: Methodology

 Here, $\matrixf{T}^{\rm red (2)}_{PC}$ indicates that its dimension have been reduced by this operation.
 Diagonalizing $\matrixf{T}^{\rm red (2)}_{PC}$ in this subspace yields a set of eigenvectors $\matrixf{F}^{(2)}_{\bf (k_1,k_2)}$.
 Finally, we obtain $\matrixf{T}^{(3)}_{PC}$ for the third PC lattice vector

 and the $\matrixf{F}^{(3)}_{\bf (k_1,k_2,k_3)}$ in the reduced subspace.
 The full eigenvectors $\matrixf{F}_{\bf k}$ can then be constructed via:

 This approach is also applicable for unfolding between a SC and a PC with different shapes,~i.e., when a non-diagonal transformation matrix $\matrixf{M}$ is used, as long as the mapping relation and the transformation matrix are provided.
-In this context, let us emphasize that the PC definition in a band unfolding calculation is just a mathematical concept.
-Any smaller cell that can be transformed commensurately to the SC can be freely chosen depending on the reference band structure one would like to compare to.
+In this context, let us emphasize that the employed ``PC'' notation in our band unfolding algorithm does not need to correspond to the physical primitive cell.
+Any cell that is smaller than the SC and that can be transformed commensurately to the SC can be used as ``PC'' depending on the reference band structure one would like to compare to~\cite{boykin2005_alloy_bzu,boykin2007_alloy_bzu}.
 Fig.~\ref{fig:GaN_4096atoms}(a) shows the band structure of zinc blende GaN for the PC, the conventional cell, and a 64-atom cubic SC, respectively.
 In this case, the band structure obtained from the 64-atom SC can be unfolded onto either the PC or the conventional cell BZ.

 We implemented the band unfolding method described above as part of the native band-structure post-processing tool in {\tt FHI-aims}.
 The general workflow is illustrated in Fig.~\ref{fig:bzu_workflow}.
 In addition to the standard input tags required for SC band structure calculations, two additional pieces of information are necessary.
 These are the transformation matrix $\matrixf{M}$ between PC lattice vectors $\matrixf{a}$ and SC lattice vectors $\matrixf{A}$ and the mapping relation between atoms in the PC and the SC, which is used for constructing the translational operator~$\matrixf{T}$.
 As in the case of a band structure calculation, the SC $\bf K$-points are independent in the band unfolding calculation, allowing for efficient parallelization.
 In our implementation in {\tt FHI-aims}, this is achieved by supporting both parallelization over {\bf k}-points using {\tt LAPACK} for the linear algebra and parallel linear algebra via {\tt ScaLAPACK}.
 This enables efficient parallelization for varying system sizes and $\bf K$-point requirements and allows large supercells to be handled with minimal computational overhead.
 For instance, Fig.~\ref{fig:GaN_4096atoms}(b) shows the unfolded band of a 4,096-atom GaN supercell with nearly 100,000 basis functions and 50,000 states.
 Our unfolding algorithm accounts for $\sim$ 45\% of the total runtime at the semi-local level of exchange-correlation with eight $\bf K$-points on the $\bf K$-path.